International volunteering: Neo-colonialism

 There have been allegations from some quarters of neo-colonial advances disguised as an effort to tackle poverty, as some volunteer organisations are connected to national governments, e.g. the Peace Corps, which was set up by the American government.
 Despite this challenge, most volunteer organisations are non-governmental (NGOs) and are not influenced by government policies.
 The present structures of international volunteering are also often aimed at impacts on a local, community scale which is sharply in contrast with the macro-political government strategies of the colonial era.

 However, many academic journals elaborate that volunteers often have little knowledge or expertise in the work they do when volunteering abroad.
 This has raised concerns of its value.
 Frances Brown and Derek Hall write that this creates a neo-colonial narrative; they say the volunteer perspective is framed around the idea that Westerners with minimal experience can effect change in the Global South, just by nature of being from the West.
-This perpetuates the narrative of Western domination in a post-colonial world, and the need to "save" and "help" the Global South.
+This assumption often overlooks and undermines the knowledge, skills, and capacities already present within local communities, who are frequently better equipped to address their own challenges.
+Additionally, this system perpetuates the narrative of Western domination in a post-colonial world, and the need to "save" and "help" the Global South.